philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 And this is just two selectors.
 Obviously things becomes quite a bit more complicated as the numbers get higher.

-The same is true when the class you extend from can be nested inside itself.
+The same is true when the class you extend can be nested inside itself.
 In OOCSS the classic exmaple of this is the media object which can be nested multiple levels deep without breaking.

-Nestable components aren't an uncommon requirement in CSS, but when you try to `@extend` components you're also nesting in selectors you get some pretty ugly generated CSS.
+Nestable components aren't an uncommon requirement in CSS, but when you try to `@extend` components that you're also nesting in selectors, you get some pretty ugly generated CSS.
 Consider the following:

 {% highlightjs %}
 /* The Sass */